AnyFetch/developers.anyfetch.com/blueprint.md

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
-> * `404 ResourceNotFound`: the user does not exists, or is not part of this company.
+> * `404 ResourceNotFound`: the user does not exist, or is not part of this company.
 > * `409 InvalidArgument`: the `id` is not a valid id.

 + Response 200 (application/json)